 - Less drastic but still quite there examples also exist with her siblings: her younger brother Bran especially, who believed in the same songs and stories as she did.
 His Break the Cutie process just happened faster.

-- Quentyn Martell has the mind set of a heroic fantasy, and see's himself as The Hero who will succeed.
+- Quentyn Martell has the mind set of a heroic fantasy, and sees himself as The Hero who will succeed.
 But he is in fact unskilled to the task given to him.
-He was sent to Mereen to marry Daenerys, but he is unable to woo her, as he just isn't manly enough.
-His next plan was to try to tame her dragons, but he ends up getting burnt to crisp for his foolishness.
+He was sent to Meereen to marry Daenerys, but he is unable to woo her, as he just isn't manly enough.
+His next plan was to try to tame her dragons thinking it would impress her, but he ends up getting burnt to crisp for his foolishness.

 - The young baby-faced soldier boy in All Quiet on the Western Front definitely qualifies. as should be completely obvious given the nature of the book and this page, he dies.